 When covering a shortfall using a firm's own money or an asset different to that in which the shortfall arose, a firm will have to revisit the valuation each day to ensure it is segregating the right amount of client money or assets.
-Any adjustments should then be mad to ensure the cash held continually reflects the value of the asset.
+Any adjustments should then be made to ensure the cash held continually reflects the value of the asset, allowing for both stock price and currency movements.
+A consistent method for calculating the value should be applied and documented accordingly.